gambarini/go-analysis/README.md

 # Go code analysis
 This is an analysis for the code in pkg problem.

-Below are the discussion about the problems with solutions.
+Below are the discussion about the issues found in the code with solutions.

-In the solution pkg has the code with the full solution
+The solution pkg has the code with the full solution

 ## Overview
 The code looks like an attempt to concurrently calculate the sum of